Roberto De Prisco

 Basta Pasta Week

 This is old stuff (ca. 1996) resurrected for some friends ... anyway you might find some useful recipes!!!
-The links at the bottom of the pages refer to my old webpage at MIT.
+The links at the bottom of the pages refer to my old webpage at MIT (and are no longer active or up to date).

 Soccer